Shekh Morsalin

-Shekh Morsalin (শেখ মোরসালিন; born 19 February 2005) is a Bangladeshi professional footballer who plays as an attacking midfielder for Bangladesh Premier League club Dhaka Abahani and the Bangladesh national team.
+Shekh Morsalin (শেখ মোরসালিন, /bn/; born 19 February 2005) is a Bangladeshi professional footballer who plays as an attacking midfielder for Bangladesh Football League club Dhaka Abahani and the Bangladesh national team.
 A versatile player, Morsalin can also play as a central midfielder, false nine or centre-forward.

 Early career

 Born in Charbhadrasan Upazila of Faridpur District, Morsalin started playing local football tournaments while still only being a 6th grade student of Adarsh Secondary School.
 In 2014, when trials for the U-12 national football team were held in Charbhadrasan, Morsalin caught the eye of veteran coach Abul Kashem Bholer.
 However, due to family problems, Morsalin was unable to join the main camp.
 In 2015, with the help of his uncle Subahan Rahman, Morsalin's career resumed, when the BFF youth football coach Abdur Razzak saw his potential during a trial and included him in the U-13 national team, for the Mogh Cup held in Malaysia.

-In 2016, Morsalin was admitted to Bangladesh Krira Shikkha Protishtan (BKSP), where he continued his education while playing for BKSP's football team in different tournaments, including the 9th Bangladesh Games, in 2020.
+In 2016, Morsalin was admitted to BKSP, where he continued his education while playing for BKSP's football team in different tournaments, including the 9th Bangladesh Games, in 2020.
 During the tournament, he managed to score a notable brace against Satkhira District football team, in the third place playoff.
 In 2019, he scored six goals in India's Subroto Cup to become the U-17 tournament's second top scorer.

 Club career

 Alamgir Somaj Kollayan KS

 After the 2019–20 Dhaka Third Division League was delayed due to the COVID-19 pandemic, BKSP coaches arranged Morsalin's move to Alamgir Somaj Kollayan KS, to participate in the delayed league season in 2021.
 In his first year playing domestic football, Morsalin captained the club to promotion as league champions, and also finished the season as top scorer, with 19 goals from 16 matches.
 During the season, he also registered a hat-trick against Araf Sporting and a super hat-trick against Asaduzzman FA.
-In 2021, Morsalin was among the 35 preliminary selected players for FC Bayern Munich's World Squad, however, he failed to make the final team.
+In 2021, Morsalin was among the 35 preliminary selected players for Bayern Munich's World Squad, however, he failed to make the final team.